Probing gravity with non-linear clustering in redshift space: Discussion

 We note that this work places particular emphasis on small scales, where deviations between F5 and GR models are expected to be most pronounced.
 Unfortunately, this is also the regime where fitting challenges are greatest, even under ideal simulation conditions.
 Specially at scales below $10 \ \rm{Mpc/h}$ where we seem to find the highest deviations in the RSD (see Fig.~\ref{fig:2Dplot}).
 Again, the large nonlinearities and limited amount of uncorrelated modes on these scales undermine the ability of the estimator to distinguish between competing models.
 Despite these challenges, the methodology underscores the potential for enhanced small-scale estimations with novel hybrid approaches that combine perturbative and fully non-linear (N-body) tools such as the BACCO emulator \cite{Pellejero_Iba_ez_2023}, and higher-quality observational data.
 This is particularly promising since much of the error budget at these small scales appears to originate from the growth rate-related parameter, $\beta$.

 Tests like the $E_G$ estimator do not currently provide sufficient constraints to distinguish between models.
 The results in Section \ref{sec:nulltest} suggest that, at least in simulations, the data is robust enough to achieve a significant detection (3$\sigma$ for the F5 model) of deviations from GR at small scales across all the redshifts studied (for $z<1$).
 However, in observational contexts, this approach is more limited, as we only have access to a single Universe with an unknown gravity model.
 This means that we cannot perform such model dependent comparisons, and most of the relevant information will be captured by nuisance parameters, e.g the linear galaxy bias being higher in GR than F5, that we cannot use to directly distinguish gravity models.
-A better approach, would be to directly measure model dependent parameters like $f_{R_0}$ as they do in Ref.~\cite{Casas2023Euclid}, although a model of gravity, in this case $f(R)$, needs to be assumed.